KenTheWhaleGoddess/V3PhunksThing/README.md

-# V3PhunksThing -

-# V3 Phunks Ethos
+# A very Phunky ethos
 - On chain verifiable charity

 # CharityProvider.sol